ncatlab/nlab-content/pages/0/0/7/8/8700/content.md

 ## References

+Texbook accounts:

-* {#DubrovinNovikovFomenko85} B. A. Dubrovin, S. P. Novikov, A. T. Fomenko, section 13 of: _Modern Geometry— Methods and Applications: Part II: The Geometry and Topology of Manifolds_, Graduate Texts in Mathematics 104, Springer-Verlag New York, 1985
+* {#DubrovinNovikovFomenko85} B. A. Dubrovin, [[S. P. Novikov]], A. T. Fomenko, section 13 of: _Modern Geometry — Methods and Applications: Part II: The Geometry and Topology of Manifolds_, Graduate Texts in Mathematics 104, Springer-Verlag New York, 1985

+See also:

 * Wikipedia, _[Degree of a continuous mapping](http://en.wikipedia.org/wiki/Degree_of_a_continuous_mapping)_